Who We Are

 Nick’s son was a service user at Harpenden Mencap for about 10 years and was one of the final ones to go through the children’s services before it was ultimately decommissioned in 2016.

 Nick was appointed Trustee and Treasurer in 2016 but had been involved for some time before that.
-Nick lives in St Albans and Has taken up running, quite often with his son, and they have done a number of charity runs, including the St Albans Half Marathon raising funds for Stairways.
+Nick lives in St Albans and has taken up running for charity, quite often with his son.

 Leigh has been an active member of Harpenden Mencap since 1992, gaining experience from the Children’s service, outreach scheme, night and day shifts in the residential service and Manager of the charity shop when it first opened.